 - Delivery confirmation.
 Drivers can send order completion statuses to dispatchers and support them with photos, comments, and digital customer signatures.

 As a result, you can minimize mileage and delivery time for all your trucks, which means more work done with fewer trucks.
-Plus, you need fewer people to manage the delivery process and handle paper documents, which allows minimizing labor costs.
+Plus, you need fewer people to manage the delivery process and handle paper documents, which allows for minimizing labor costs.

 Try DISTRIBUTION software for free, it will be all yours for 60 days.
 Request the solution here.